mariem-m11/From-U-Nets-to-Diffusion/README.md

 # Generative AI with Diffusion Models - Notes

-This repository contains Jupyter notebooks and notes for the NVIDIA course "Generative AI with Diffusion Models".

-## Course Outline

 ### Part 1: From U-Nets to Diffusion
 Part 1 discusses the early history of image generation AI and introduces a key concept: transposed convolution.
 This technique enables GANs for generating new images and U-Nets in segmentation networks.
 The differences between transposed convolution and deconvolution are also compared.
 - **Key Topics**: U-Nets, GANs, Image Segmentation, Transposed Convolution.